sonar-solutions/go-cloc-bulk/README.md

 ## Overview

-This tool quickly calculates an accurate Lines of Code (LOC) count for a file or directory with a single executable.
+This tool quickly calculates an estimated Lines of Code (LOC) count for a file or directory with a single executable.

 It is **significantly more performant** than the [cloc](https://github.com/AlDanial/cloc) tool.
 See [performance benchmark](#performance-benchmarks) for comparisons.

+## Legal Disclaimer

+**Important Notice:** This tool is designed to provide quick estimates and does not guarantee accuracy for commercial or production use.
+If further accuracy is needed, please use industry standard tools.
+This tool is provided for convenience purposes only.

 ## Installation